BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 The language that once bound us has turned to stone.
 It knows only the absolute: sharp edges of "facts" and "enemies", a vocabulary cast as though from ore, leaving no room for what lies between.
 Attention is directed either toward distraction---the flight from a society one no longer wishes or is able to care about---or toward the destruction of what seems no longer to function.
 In part patience has run out, and in part curiosity is suffocating in restlessness.

 In the narratives of our day, truth has gone astray; a bizarre theater of the obvious reigns, in which the lie is no longer concealed but triumphs as a naked gesture of violence.
 It is the violence of the unenlightened, in the sense that their centers were never permitted to develop desires.
 They were not nurtured and could not learn to draw symbolically from their accumulated rage and traumas.
-What had previously remained hidden behind etiquette and the effort to maintain decorum now shows itself unveiled: speech is no longer used to be understood, but to humiliate other people.
+And what had previously remained hidden behind etiquette and the effort to maintain decorum now shows itself unveiled: speech is no longer used to be understood, but to humiliate other people.

 {% cite baudrillard:1976 %} was right in assuming that the West could not handle the brutal symbolic gift it received on 9/11; by trying to give it back, the system turned inward to give its humiliated power food it could process.
 Some of this cruelty is old and well accepted if experienced by "the right people" because out of fear we opened the box of exceptions; of treating people marked by some features quite different in front of the law.
-"We" failed the test and what could have been a time for self-reflexion became the years of the beast.
+"We" failed the test, unable to realize our self-description.
+And what could have been a time for self-reflexion became the years of the beast.

 >However difficult this vote may be, some of us must urge the use of restraint.
 Our country is in a state of mourning.
 Some of us must say: "Let us step back for a moment and let's just pause for a minute" and think through the implications of our actions today, so that this does not spiral out of control. [...]
 I came to grips with [my vote] today and I came to grips with opposing this resolution during the very painful, yet very beautiful memorial service.
 As a member of the clergy so eloquently said: "As we act, let us not become the evil that we deplore." -- Barbara Lee (Single voter of Congress that voted aginst the war in Afghanistan (518 to 1 vote))